Reach

 Who we’re looking for

-Reach supports five emerging UK-based disabled* theatremakers to develop a full-length show through a 6-month development programme.
+Reach supports five emerging UK-based disabled* theatremakers to develop the script for a full-length show through a 4-month development programme.
 We’re looking for artists who have a strong idea of what their show is, what makes it unique and the audience it’s for.
 We’re also looking for people who like to work in collaborative group settings, and feel the structure of Reach will be beneficial in helping them to develop their work.

 The piece can be a solo show or an ensemble piece (for up to three performers) and we’re open to applications from writer-performers and those who just want to write.